Netgate/musenki/musenki-openwrt/README.md

 # Musenki openwrt scripts

-This dir contains scripts for building and installing Musenki using clixon and openwrt
+This dir contains scripts for building and installing Musenki using clixon and openwrt:
-     - musenki-openwrt-build.sh: Download and build Musenki WIFI app for x86_64
+  * musenki-openwrt-build.sh: Download and build Musenki WIFI app for x86_64
-     - musenki-vbox-install.sh:
+  * musenki-vbox-install.sh: Start a virtualbox and install openwrt and the musenki application
-     - Makefile.musenki: Local Openwrt feed makefile used in the build script
+  * Makefile.musenki: Local Openwrt feed makefile used in the build script

 Build a openwrt musenki module:
 ```